Pbnnr/El-Farol/README.md

 # El-Farol
-Attempt to reproduce the El Farol problem in python
+Attempt to reproduce the El Farol problem in Python
+A fun project done in the weekend after finishing the first chapter of "Complexity and the Economy" by Brian Arthur